Severe storm in Barton County causes damage

 Law enforcement is reporting several large tree limbs down in town.

-Harper Camperland in Great Bend had some campers damaged as a result of the storm.
+Harper Camperland in Great Bend had some campers blown over as a result of the storm.

 Do you have any photos of the storm or any damage?
 You can send KSN photos to use on-air and online by clicking here.